CamCove-Crichton/avanlifersmustsee/README.md

 - Added in screen grabs of the final site and explanations of each feature
 - Began testing the site over three browsers, Google Chrome, Mozilla Firefox and Mircosoft Edge
 - Continuously updated the README.md file
+- Once done, I also cloned the repository to backup on my Macbook

 <!-- Site Screen grabs -->
 ### Finished Website Screen grabs